Gratitude to Pouria Montazeri for this video clip.

 "I didn't discover pencil drawing until 2011 when I was encouraged by my wife to "draw something" one lazy Sunday in August.
 That seemingly off-handed suggestion has opened up a world of fulfillment, joy, and healing for me for the past decade.
 I look forward to creating and presenting many more pieces in the coming years."

-A longtime resident of Colorado, Hubbard returned in 2020 to the Roaring Fork Valley from Boulder and currently lives in Emma.
+A longtime resident of Colorado, Hubbard returned in 2020 to the Roaring Fork Valley from Boulder and currently lives in Carbondale.

 11" X 14", Uniball ink pen on Strathmore recycled drawing paper.